404pandas/react-portfolio/NOTESbuild-setup.md

 Where it goes- Top of src/App.js
 What it does- Imports each page into app

+Step - Import Route and Routes
+`import { Route, Routes } from react-router-dom`

+Where it goes- Top of src/app.js
+What it does- Route element is an element whose props are read to create a route by `<Routes>`

 Step - Add Routes to app

 Route is self closing (`<Route />`)